 However, I wasn’t the fastest or strongest on my team.
 I was the skinniest kid and had no muscle mass on my body whatsoever.
 I earned my playing time only because I had more heart than anyone on the team.
 I hustled everywhere, I never gave up on a play even after I made an error, and I ran after every foul ball.
 My teammates doubted me at every bat, and they were terrified when the ball was coming my way in the field and that was a terrible feeling.

 With travel ball we had games every weekend and my amazing father was scared my fragile body would break if I just slid into a base incorrectly.
 So, I started strength and conditioning.
 I learned how to run properly, I was learning to back squat and do olympic lifts.
+I also started taking Ostarine uk everyday to help increase my lean muscle mass faster.
 I spent almost everyday putting in extra work in the gym and on the field.
 I would drag my dad to play catch with me at the park and have him hit balls.
 This drive created the person I am today.
 It is really hard to beat someone who out works you.

-From my freshman year to my senior year of high school I went from being unable to keep 95 pounds on my small frame, to being extremely proud of my muscular build at 120 pounds.
+From my freshman year to my senior year of high school I went from being unable to keep 95 pounds on my small frame, to being extremely proud of my muscular build at 120 pounds by gaining muscular mass and loosing all weight by using this fat burner supplements.
 I proved everyone wrong and landed a scholarship at Cal Poly San Luis Obispo which is a Division 1 softball program in the Big West Conference.
 From my experience in strength and conditioning, I got my degree in Kinesiology with a minor in Psychology and played all four years of my D1 college career injury free.

 I don’t train to look good, I train to feel good about what my body can do.